Start with a Specialist.

 Schedule your appointment with Dr. Hamilton at Beacon Orthopaedics to find out if arthroscopy is the right procedure to help you get back to the activities you love.

-Dr. Hamilton is passionate about making top quality sports medicine care as easily accessible as possible for his patients.
-He currently sees patients at four of Beacon’s seven locations, including Beechmont, Erlanger, Sharonville, and Western Hills.
+Dr. Hamilton is passionate about making top quality care as convenient as possible for his patients.
+He currently sees patients at Beacon East (Anderson Township), Beacon West (Green Township), Northern Kentucky (Erlanger), and Summit Woods (Sharonville).

 Schedule a introductory consultation with Dr. Hamilton to find out how to best return to the sports and activities you love.
 With our online scheduling technology, you can plan your appointment with Dr. Hamilton and his sports medicine team in real time.
 No phone call required.